operator-framework/catalogd/README.md

 # catalogd

-This repository is a prototype for a custom apiserver that uses a (dedicated ectd instance)[configs/etcd] to serve [FBC](https://olm.operatorframework.io/docs/reference/file-based-catalogs/#docs) content on cluster in a Kubernetes native way on cluster.
+This repository is a prototype for a custom apiserver that uses a [dedicated ectd instance](config/etcd) to serve [FBC](https://olm.operatorframework.io/docs/reference/file-based-catalogs/#docs) content on cluster in a Kubernetes native way on cluster.

 ## Enhacement